 Straddling the state line that separates Victoria and New South Wales, Albury Wodonga is united by the Murray River that winds its way between the two cities.
 Once a busy trade route for paddle steamers, the river now serves as a backdrop to the cities' parklands, walking trails, golf courses and cultural events.
 Avid anglers have plenty to celebrate too, with some of the region's best fishing spots nearby.

 Learn about Albury Wodonga's rich heritage at the LibraryMuseum and immerse yourself in Crossing Place: A Story of Albury, an inspiring multimedia exhibition chronicling the city's evolution from first contact with the Wiradjuri people to the present day.

-See live shows by national and international performers, from The Russian Ballet and Melbourne Symphony through to stand-up comedians, pop stars and rock bands.
-For a dose of festival action, time your visit to coincide with Write around the Murray, Albury Applause Festival or the Music in the Gardens season.
+See live shows by national and international performers, from The Russian Ballet and Melbourne Symphony Orchestra through to stand-up comedians, pop stars and rock bands.
+For a dose of festival action, time your visit to coincide with Write Around the Murray, Albury Central's Applause Festival or the Music in the Gardens season.